 SPED 505.
-Consultation and Supervision in SPED.
-2 Hours.
+Interdisciplinary Collaboration in Special Education.
+3 Hours.

 Students in this course study the various organizational models for special education services.
 It includes examination of consultant models throughout the processes of referral, appraisal, placement, implementation and evaluation.
+An emphasis on leading and facilitating interdisciplinary collaboration is included.